 Business development companies, or BDCs, are an attractive investment vehicle for those focused on generating income.
 They generally distribute most of their earnings to shareholders and, as a result, typically have very high yields.

 Gladstone Capital Corporation (GLAD) is a BDC with a current dividend yield of nearly 9%.
-It is one of nearly 400 stocks with a 5%+ dividend yield.
+It is one of more than 180 stocks with a 5%+ dividend yield.
 You can see the full list of established 5%+ yielding stocks here.

 But a high yield is not enough if the underlying business is weak or the dividend is at risk of being cut.
 This article will discuss whether or not Gladstone Capital is a good investment option for income investors.

 Gladstone Capital chooses targets in stable industries with sustainable margins and cash flows and favorable growth characteristics.
 The company focuses on non-cyclical and non-financial companies in order to avoid peaks and valleys in its target companies’ earnings.
 These are companies with leadership positions in their respective industries, growth potential, and annual EBITDA between $3 million and $15 million.

 In order for Gladstone Capital to keep paying its hefty dividends to shareholders, which is its primary stated goal, it is critical that its investment portfolio continues to generate interest and dividend income and capital gains in excess of its operating and financial expenses.

 It has a diversified portfolio, both in terms of deal sourcing and industry groups.

 Equity investments include preferred or common stock.
 Gladstone Capital seeks to maintain a 90%-10% split between debt investments and equity investments.